Gypo (film)

-Gypo /ˈdʒɪpoʊ/ is a 2005 independent film written and directed by Jan Dunn.
+Gypo /ˈdʒɪpoʊ/ is a 2005 British independent film written and directed by Jan Dunn.
 Its story details the breakdown of a family in a small town in Britain, told in three narratives.
 Within a structured screenplay the dialogue throughout was improvised.

 Although the movement was dissolved in 2005, the filmmakers continued to develop independent and experimental films using or influenced the concept, which being the first film made in the post-Dogme 95 movement.

-Plot summary
+Plot

-The film is shown through the eyes of the three main characters; Paul and Helen, a married couple, and Tasha, a teenage refugee.
-It shows how the family falls apart under the strain of unexpected emotions.
+The story is seen through the eyes of Paul and Helen, a married couple, and Tasha, a young Romani refugee from the Czech Republic.
+It shows the disintegration of a working-class family and the ugliness of bigotry.

 Production

 The production filmed entirely in Thanet in Kent at a variety of locations including East Kent College, Kingsgate Bay, Margate, Pegwell Bay, Port of Ramsgate, Ramsgate, Royal Harbour Hotel and the Wig & Pen pub.